“So, you too, when you see all these things, recognize that He is near, right at the door.

 and I say that my plan will hold….”
 Is 46:10

-I’ve posted quite a bit on the Revelation 12 Sign, and yes, I’m still a believer.
-I never felt it necessarily meant the Rapture would happen right away.
+I posted quite a bit on the Revelation 12 Sign, and YES, I’m still a believer.
+I never stated that it necessarily meant the Rapture would happen at that time.
 But it seems clear to me God queued the Sign up at Creation, exactly as foretold in Revelation, for our generation.
 It’s just too big a coincidence otherwise.